 Medical Review by Gerardo Sison, PharmD

 Resveratrol is a naturally occurring polyphenol found in the skin of red grapes, mulberries, and blueberries.
-Its popularity has been soaring these past years due to research theorizing the compound of having an anti-aging, cardiovascular health promoting, and anti-cancer effects.
+Its popularity has been soaring these past years due to research theorizing the compound of having an anti-aging, blood flow promoting effects.

 Resveratrol, Testosterone, Estrogen…

 Resveratrol is produced in plants by the actions of an enzyme called resveratrol-synthase.
-Interestingly enough, it’s an antioxidant phytoalexin, otherwise known as a plant-toxin that is only synthesized as a defence mechanism of plants when they are attacked by infection.
+Interestingly enough, it’s an antioxidant phytoalexin, otherwise known as a plant-toxin that is only synthesized as a defense mechanism of plants when they are attacked by an infection.

 Aside from increasing sTAR, resveratrol can increase testosterone levels through another mechanism too, and that is, by inhibiting the enzyme aromatase, which converts testosterone into estrogen.
 This effect has been seen in multiple in-vitro (test-tube) studies (study, study, study).